 If you currently have a Medicare Advantage plan or a stand-alone Part D prescription drug plan, be on the look out for your Annual Notice of Change (ANOC) , which is a letter sent to you by your plan provider outlining any changes to your benefits for the upcoming year.
 You can expect to receive in the mail no later than September 30 – 15 days prior to the beginning of AEP.

 Make sure that you review it carefully for changes in the costs and services covered with your plan.

 It’s important to review your ANOC to determine if your formulary, deductible, out-of-pocket limits or copays for your Medicare Advantage or prescription drug plan will change in the upcoming year.

 A tip: Check to be sure that all of your medications are still included in the formulary for your particular plan, or if they’ve changed tier.
-Failure to address any changes could have a significant financial impact.
+Not identifying these changes could have a significant financial impact.

 Annual Enrollment Period (AEP)